 About Bruce Fuhrer

-Bruce Fuhrer is a very talented, experienced and enthusiastic Australian nature photographer and mycologist, specialising in fungi photography.
+Bruce Fuhrer was a very talented, experienced and enthusiastic Australian nature photographer and mycologist, specialising in fungi photography.

 Bruce Fuhrer's photographic collection of fungi numbers more than 3000 species.
 Bruce began his career as a photographer in Portland, Victoria, Australia in 1955.
 In 1957 he formed the Portland Camera Club and was its President for six years.